linearregression/GIFEE/README.md

 ## What will be built?

-GIFEE will initially be composed of some Google's early foundational systems such as GFS, Chubby and BigTable.
+GIFEE will initially be composed of some of Google's early foundational systems such as GFS, Chubby and BigTable.

 ## Will it be hosted?